Wallace, WV Demographics

 A map of Wallace's Population by Race

-Of the 439 places in West Virginia, Wallace is the 347th most populous.
+Wallace is ranked the 303rd most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Wallace was ranked the 347th most populous place in the 2020 Census.

 Wallace's White Population